 Kate was born in Bedford, New York.
 She is one of four children of Kathleen McNulty (Rooney) and NFL football team New York Giants executive Timothy Christopher Mara.
 Her younger sister is actress Rooney Mara.

 Mara graduated from high school a year early.
-She was accepted at the prestigious NYU Tisch School of the Arts but deferred for 3 consecutive years due to acting and singing.View Full Bio
+She was accepted at the prestigious NYU Tisch School of the Arts but deferred her admission for three consecutive years because of to acting and singing.View Full Bio